sublimemarch/so-you-just-learned/README.md

 That’s right, we said educate *yourself*.
 We’re not going to do it for you.

+### Women of Color

+*Note: women of color deserve a separate category because of the complications of inhabiting intersectional identities and encountering overlapping bias.*

 **[Not a Black Chair](https://medium.com/@amelielamont/not-a-black-chair-8a8e7e2b9140)** - One woman’s story of racism, sexism, and discrimination at Squarespace.

+### Gender

 **["Females" in Open Source](https://modelviewculture.com/pieces/females-in-open-source)** - "Events being ‘open to everyone’ was a token political statement.
 If they didn’t recognize someone as being part of their in-group, all they had to do was make them uncomfortable.
 After all, that person is always ‘free’ to leave."

 **[Reflecting On One Very, Very Strange Year At Uber](https://www.susanjfowler.com/blog/2017/2/19/reflecting-on-one-very-strange-year-at-uber)** - Possibly the most euphamistic title I’ve ever seen of one of these accounts.
 Sexism and racism are rampant at Uber.
 Who knew?

+**[The Ping Pong Theory of Tech World Sexism](https://medium.com/matter/the-ping-pong-theory-of-tech-world-sexism-c2053c10c06c)** - Explaining tech world sexism in comic strip form.

+**[I Need Terrible Female Engineers](https://medium.com/@amyngyn/i-need-terrible-female-engineers-1023a2e973dd#.x6teafgwf)** - Why it’s exhausting that there are so many exemplary women.
+Stereotype threat and the pervasive myth of the "exceptional woman" in tech create a barrier that makes women believe they are never good enough.
+The same could be applied to the “exceptional minority” stereotype that exists in the tech industry.

+### Race

 **[Q&A With the Black Twitter Engineer Who Left Over Diversity Problems](http://www.npr.org/sections/codeswitch/2015/11/06/454949422/a-q-a-with-lesley-miley-the-black-twitter-engineer-who-left-over-diversity-probl)** - What it says on the tin :)

+### General

 **[The Other Side of Diversity](https://medium.com/this-is-hard/the-other-side-of-diversity-1bb3de2f053e)** - "I don’t need to change to fit within my industry.
 My industry needs to change to make everyone feel included and accepted."